Liguria

 Alassio

 In the 1930s the Cafe Roma at the corner of Via Cavour was the hot spot of the town.
-Famous names came to the Cafe Roma and it was during this time this time the wall, Il Muretto, was designed by Mario Berrino and Ernest Hemingway who signed the first tile
+Famous names came to the Cafe Roma and it was during this time this time the wall, Il Muretto, was designed by Mario Berrino and none other than Ernest Hemingway signed the first tile.

-Alassio has been fighting off modern development, so it still has an old town charm, although in recent years there has been some development taking place and as we look back at the changes over the past 20 some years I guess things can't stay frozen in time for ever.
+Alassio has been fighting off modern development which has not been so rampant as other places along the coast.
+With that success, the town still has an old town charm.
+We started going to Alassio in the 1990s and now when we return we can see the development taking place and as we look back at the changes over the past 20 some years.
+Okay, I guess they did need a convention centre!
+I guess things can't stay frozen in time for ever.

 Some years, when it seems we had plenty of time we have driven the coastal highway.
 Great ready to slow down as you enter town after town.
 Yes the are some ooohhhs and aaaahhs views along the way, but you really have to have patience.

-We have established ourselves as regulars at at hotels such as the Hotel Tirreno - see our notes in Great Places to Stay.
-And, Alassio has some of the best gelato to be found in Italy.
-Pictured to the right is the view from our room the last time we stayed at the Hotel Tirreno.
+For a number of years we established ourselves as "regulars" at at hotels such as the Hotel Tirreno - see our notes in Great Places to Stay.
+Beside the beach, Alassio has some of the best gelato to be found in Italy.
+So a stay in Alassio would be most enjoyable.
+A morning trip to some location, an afteroon on the beach, the 7:00 pm walk down Via XX Settembre, and then a meal.
+There are plenty of restaurants in Alassio.

 Santa Margherita Ligure

 The town is scenic and the location is very good.
-This is a great town to serve as a base for travels in the area.
-You can walk the two km along the water to Portofino, or drive or take a bus to this eye stopper.
+A a great town to serve as a base for travels in the area.
+You can walk the two km lane along the water that takes you to Portofino, or drive or take a bus to this eye stopper town famous for the rich a famous who would park their yachts in the harbout.
+But don't let that scare you aware.
+There is a lot of charm here..

 Portofino